 Our culture tends to polarize the roles of husbands and wives – like they’re supposed to be equal-but-opposite, diametrically opposed forces in a marriage relationship.
 It’s a nice tidy fit:

 - Women just want romance and connection, men just want sex.

 - Wives want to talk, husbands want solitude.

 - Gals over communicate their emotions, guys are emotionally sparse.

 - Ladies like the Hallmark channel, gentlemen like ESPN.

 Since generalizations like these come from majority sentiment, there is bound to be at least a little truth in them… in general.
-I do tend to lean in the male directions as indicated above.
-But not for long!
+I do tend to lean in the male directions as indicated above (except the ESPN one).
+But not for long.
 In fact, I don’t know many men who are adequately defined by such generalizations.

-This is a call to men to feel intensely about things that matter, and to be agents of godly change in our world: marriage, family, and society at large.
+This is a call to men to depart from the particular generalization about emotions—and instead, to feel intensely about things that matter and use those emotions to become agents of godly change in our world.

 Great men feel greatly.